shmir/PyIxNetwork/README.txt

 This package implements Python OO API for Ixia IxNetwork traffic generator.

 The package works on top of multiple low level APIs:
+1. IxnRestWrapper - a Python wrapper of IXN native REST API.
+	Available for IXN versions that supports REST.
+	Allows client less operation of IXN scripts.
-1. IxnTclWrapper - a Python wrapper (using Python Tk package) over IXN native Tcl API (IxTclNetwork) .
+2. IxnTclWrapper - a Python wrapper (using Python Tk package) over IXN native Tcl API (IxTclNetwork) .
+	Available for all IXN versions.
-	Instead of using Tk (and SpirentTestCenter package) the calling application can provide its own connection to Tcl interpreter as long as the connection supports the 'eval' command and can perform STC Tcl API commands.
+	Instead of using Tk (and IxTclNetwork package) the calling application can provide its own connection to Tcl interpreter as long as the connection supports the 'eval' command and can perform IXN Tcl API commands.
-2. IxnPythonWrapper - a Python wrapper over IXN native Python API (StcPython.py)
+3. IxnPythonWrapper - a Python wrapper over IXN native Python API (StcPython.py).
+	Available for IXN versions that	support python.
-3. Any IxnCustomerApi as long as it supports the same API as all above APIs support (define ABC).
+4. Any IxnCustomerApi as long as it supports the same API as all above APIs support (define ABC).

 Installation:
 stable - pip instsll ixnooapi

 Prerequisite:
-IxNetwork application installed.
+When using Tcl or Python wrappers - IxNetwork application installed.

 Getting started:
 Under ixnetwork.test.ixn_samples you will find some basic samples.